 But then something else happened, some people have started to ruin these beautiful and very expensive view-dials by scratching their names or initials on the shiny chrome plate!
 Why people do this is beyond me and I wish there was a way to stop this from happening, so we can keep our beautiful view-dials intact for years and decades to come.

 View-dials are so useful as they show the names of all the mountains in the area.
 A whole lot of very detailed work has been put into making these view-dials.
 I have spent days on end with my father-in-law and my husband where they were measuring the view with a theodolite.

-The view-dial at Dimmuborgir was erected in 1990.
-It is molten cylindric with a chrome plate with a time of three hours.
+The view-dial at Dimmuborgir is a molten cylindric with a chrome plate with a time of three hours.
 It stands on top of an octagon wooden podium with a star - very beautiful!

 In my next travel-blog the Amazing Mývatn area - part III I am going to show you the Grjótagjá and Stóragjá ravines, the Mývatnsstofa Information Centre, Reykjahlíðarkirkja church, where the lava flow stopped in its tracks, and Jarðböðin - the Mývatn Nature Baths.

 I joined a free guided tour of Dimmuborgir in the summer of 2020.
 The tour is in English and I think that it starts at 13:00.
 I haven't been able to find more information about it but I saw information about the guided tour when I visited Mývatnsstofa, which is located next to the supermarket at Mývatn.